stevekerrick/GraphqlToTsql/docs/documentation.md

 ## GraphqlActionSettings

-`IGraphqlActions` has two methods, `TranslateAndRunQuery` and `TranslateToTsql`, and both require an instance of `GraphqlActionSettings`.
-That Settings class has three properties:
+To process a GraphQL query, you will call either `GraphqlActions.TranslateAndRunQuery(...)` or `GraphqlActions.TranslateToTsql(...)`.
+Both have a required parameter of type `GraphqlActionSettings`.
+It has three properties:
+* AllowIntrospection
+* ConnectionString
+* EntityList

 ### AllowIntrospection